earthly/earthly/docs/guides/integration.md

     hostname: postgres-ui
 ```

 {% endmethod %}

 ### The Basic Earthfile

 We start with a simple Earthfile that can build and create a docker image for our app.
-See the [Basic](./basics) guide for more details, as well as examples in many programming languages.
+See the [Basics guide](../basics/basics.md) for more details, as well as examples in many programming languages.

 {% method %}
 {% sample lang="Base Earthly Target" %}